speedandfunction/starter-kit-marketing/README.md

 ## Making it your own

-This boilerplate is designed so you can install and start running it right away.
+This starter kit is designed so you can install and start running it right away.
 If you are starting a project that will go into production one day, there are a few things you should be sure to check:

-- [ ] **Update the shortname.** The `shortname` option in `app.js` is used for the database name (unless another is given in the `@apostrophecms/db` module).
+- [ ] **Update the shortname.** If you installed this kit using the CLI, you can skip this step as the tool did it for you.
+The `shortname` option in `app.js` is used for the database name (unless another is given in the `@apostrophecms/db` module).
 You should change this to an appropriate project name before you start adding any users or content you would like to keep.
 - [ ] **Update the Express.js session secret.** The secret is set to `undefined` initially in the `modules/@apostrophecms/express/index.js` file.
 You should update this to a unique string.
 - [ ] **Decide if you want hot reloading on.** This boilerplate uses nodemon to restart the app when files are changed.
 In `modules/@apostrophecms/asset/index.js` there is an option enabled to refresh the browser on restart.
 If you like this, do nothing.
 If you don't, remove the option or set it to `false`.
 The option has no effect when the app is in production.
 - [ ] **Update the `className` options in `app.js`.** This option is set for core widget types to provide CSS styling hooks.
 It is namespaced with `bp-` for "boilerplate."
 You will likely want to update that to match your general CSS class naming practices.